-Role Responsibilities ACTIVE OWNERSHIP Coordinates GenAM Engagement Committee; During Engagement Committee, suggests an initial list and then a review of the Engagement List based on different inputs; Is in charge for the engagement execution activities; Reports to the Engagement Committee the ongoing actions and inform it about the external elements that could affect the Engagement Cases; During quarterly meetings of the Engagement Committee, Active Ownership seeks feedback from the permanent members, including possible suggestions to improve the execution / process for the following year; Issues, on quarterly basis, an internal report based on Engagement Activities to be addressed to full Engagement Committee Meeting; (Head of Active Ownership): approves the Engagement list; Exercises the voting rights and other rights connected to shares of Investee Issuers through: the evaluation of the procedure and the timing for the exercise of intervention and voting rights, the decision of the exercise of these rights and the vote to be expressed, the exercising of intervention and voting rights; Is in charge of production of the annual Active Ownership report, the submission to the BoD for approval and, once approved, to the Marketing team for the publishing; Provides on annual basis, through the Operations, the relevant communication to the Institutional Investors.
+Role Responsibilities ACTIVE OWNERSHIP Coordinates GenAM engagement activities; During the Sustainability Committee, shares an initial list and then a review of the Engagement List based on different inputs; Is in charge for the engagement execution activities; Exercises the voting rights and other rights connected to shares of Investee Issuers through: the monitoring of corporate events, the evaluation of the procedure and the timing for the exercise of intervention and voting rights, the decision of the exercise of these rights and the vote to be expressed, the exercising of intervention and voting rights.
+Is in charge of production of the annual Active Ownership report, the submission to the BoD for approval and, once approved, to the Marketing team for the publishing; Provides on annual basis, through the Operations, the relevant communication to the Institutional Investors.
 OPERATIONS Client Reporting Function is in charge for drafting the UCIs' annual financial report or, in the case of individual management agreement, the periodic financial report to clients.
 The Client Reporting Function is then in charge to ensure that the UCIs' annual financial report and the periodic financial report include the relevant communication.
-ENGAGEMENT COMMITTEE Formal venue where the impact and standard engagement are reported and coordinated; Committee in charge of coordinating and supervising engagement activities related to important issues, including strategy, financial and non-financial results as well as risks, capital structure, social and environmental impact, and corporate governance.
-ESG Provide inputs for Engagement List definition; Performs standard engagement; Takes into account engagement results in ESG Process.
-INVESTMENT Performs periodical meetings/calls with representatives of relevant issuers with the aim of gathering insights to be shared within the Engagement Committee to suggest engagements to Active Ownership; Provides to Active Ownership information on the position held to monitor the corporate events.
-RESEARCH • Performs meetings/calls with representatives of relevant issuers with the aim of gathering insights to be shared within the Engagement Committee to suggest engagements to Active Ownership.
+ENGAGEMENT COMMITTEE Formal venue where the engagement list is approved SUSTAINABILITY COMMITTEE Formal venue where the engagement list is shared.
+ESG interacts with Investor Relations, Sustainability Manager or other representatives of the issuer to gather relevant ESG information (social and environmental impact and corporate governance) Provide inputs for Engagement List definition; Takes into account engagement results in ESG Process.
+Sharing insights to suggest engagements to Active Ownership; Provides to Active Ownership information on the position held to monitor the corporate events.
+RESEARCH Sharing insights to suggest engagements to Active Ownership.